A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: System Design

+where $\hat t$ and $t$ are the continuous time units of the JIT clock and the MAC clock, respectively.}

+{Now suppose that we expressed the relationship between $\hat t$ and $t$ by an increasing function $\hat t = f(t)$.
+Then continuing from the above, and by change of variables in the first integral, we have

-where $\hat t$ and $t$ are the time units of the JIT clock and the MAC clock, respectively.
-If the tick rate of the JIT clock is faster than that of the MAC clock then $\frac{{d\hat t}}{{dt}} \ge 1$, and vice versa.
-Thus, we can see from \eqref{eqn:19} that for an unsynchronized system where $\frac{{d\hat t}}{{dt}} \ne 1$, $U_i^{MAC} - U_i^{JIT}$ may grow unbounded or may become negative.
+where ${\rm{ }}{f^{ - 1}}(\hat U_i^{JIT}) = U_i^{JIT}$ and ${f^{ - 1}}(\hat U_0^{JIT}) = U_0^{JIT}$, and we assume the derivative $\frac{{d\hat t}}{{dt}}$ is express in terms of $t$ as a function in the above.
+If the tick rate of the JIT clock is faster than the tick rate of the MAC clock, then $\frac{{d\hat t}}{{dt}} = \frac{{df(t)}}{{dt}} \ge 1$, and vice versa.} Thus, we can see from \eqref{eqn:19-1} that for an unsynchronized system where $\frac{{d\hat t}}{{dt}} \ne 1$, $U_i^{MAC} - U_i^{JIT}$ may grow unbounded or may become negative.
 For just-in-time operation, $U_i^{MAC} - U_i^{JIT}$ for all $i$ must be kept within a tight range.
 To achieve this, we need a synchronization mechanism.
-We will present our synchronization mechanism shortly. \item \textbf{Timing Imprecision:} Rather than having precise time control as in hardware, the multitasking software architecture in the operating system may cause the JIT middleware and the application layer to experience preemptions from other tasks.
-As a result, ${D_c}$ could vary for different packets.
+We will present our synchronization mechanism shortly. \item \textbf{Timing Imprecision:} Rather than having precise time control as in hardware, the multitasking software architecture in the operating system (OS) may cause the JIT middleware and the application layer to experience preemptions from other tasks.
+In general, a modern computer OS segregates virtual memory into user space and kernel space.
+Kernel space is strictly reserved for running a privileged operating system kernel, kernel extensions, and most device drivers.
+In contrast, user space is the memory area where application software and some drivers execute.
+Processes in user space have low priorities and can be preempted by processes in kernel space (e.g., system calls, process scheduling, memory management and inter-process communication).\footnote{ https://en.wikipedia.org/wiki/User\_space} As a result, ${D_c}$ could vary for different packets.
 Let $D_{c,i}$ denote the client's processing delay for packet ${P_i}$.
 In general, ${D_{c,i}}$ in an actual system includes not only the time for packet generation, but also the preemption delay caused by other tasks preempting our task plus the time for the packet to be delivered from the application layer to the MAC layer.
 A larger preemption delay induces a larger ${D_{c,i}}$.
 Note also that ${D_{c,i}}$ is unknown to the JIT system. \end{enumerate} Packet ${P_i}$ arrives at the MAC layer at time $U_i^{Arr} = U_i^{JIT} + D_{c,i}$.
 Let $S{T_i}$ denote the slack time for packet ${P_i}$ at the TDMA MAC layer.
 Specifically,